Kaynan-Jamelaumn/Eccentric-CSS/README.md

-Custom CSS Library still on Alpha version, tehre's not a lot of components, the updates probably will be with big time span.
+Custom CSS Library is still in the Alpha version, so there are not a lot of components available.
+The updates will probably have long time spans.